Ministerial Youth Advisory Group

 Ko Daisy Tumataroa tōku ingoa

-Kia ora, my name is Daisy Jae Tumataroa and I am a Year 13 student attending Taumarunui High School.
-I am a prefect and the student representative of our school board.
+Kia ora, my name is Daisy Jae Tumataroa and I am a first year student at Waikato University.

 I was born and raised in small-town Raetihi in the central North Island near Mount Ruapehu.
 I am a curious person who enjoys obtaining new knowledge from pretty much anything.
 I have a passion for using my voice and fighting for what's right.
 I have a strong belief that education is the key to empowering people.